-In 2018, our raw material and purchased component availability was strong.
-Pressures from tariffs, mostly on metals and electronics, and increased material prices, particularly in aluminum, stainless steel, carbon steel bar stock, electronic controls, plastics and copper, increased production cost in 2018.
-We expect these pressures will continue into 2019.
+In 2019, our raw material and purchased component availability was strong.
+Pressures from tariffs, mostly on metals and electronics, and increased material prices, particularly in aluminum, stainless steel, carbon steel bar stock, electronic controls, plastics and copper, increased production cost in 2019.
+Although pressures from tariffs continue in 2020, we are working with our supplier base on a variety of opportunities to lessen the effect.